-You can upgrade device firmware through any communication port installed in your meter: a serial port, USB, wireless GSM/GPRS modem, or via the Internet.
+You can upgrade device firmware through any communication port installed in your meter: a serial port, USB, Ethernet, a wireless cellular network or a telephone modem.

 Downloading firmware is only supported through the Modbus RTU/ASCII and Modbus/TCP protocols.
 If you are connected to the meter via a serial port, ensure that it operates in Modbus mode.
 It is also recommended to set the serial port baud rate to 115,200 bps.
 See Configuring Communications on how to remotely change the protocol and baud rate in your meter.